 Certification of a QETC by the Commissioner of Taxation and Finance is required for a taxpayer to claim a QETC capital tax credit on Form DTF-622.
-A QETC capital tax credit is available to a corporation that files Form CT-3 or Form CT-3-A (that is, a taxpayer subject to tax under Article 9-A of the Tax Law) for qualified investments made in a certified QETC for tax years beginning on or after January 1, 1999 (section 210.12-F of the Tax Law).
+A QETC capital tax credit is available to a corporation subject to tax under Article 9-A of the Tax Law for qualified investments made in a certified QETC for tax years beginning on or after January 1, 1999 (section 210.12-F of the Tax Law).
 The credit is available to Article 22 taxpayers (that is, individuals, including partners of partnerships, shareholders of New York S corporations, estates and trusts, and beneficiaries of estates and trusts) for qualified investments made in a certified QETC for tax years beginning on or after January 1, 2000 (section 606 (r) of the Tax Law).
 If the QETC is not certified by the Commissioner of Taxation and Finance, taxpayers who make a qualified investment in a QETC will not be able to claim a QETC capital tax credit on Form DTF-622.